belogo/web/README.md

 # web
-Implementation of click counter on vanilla javascript
+Implementation of click counter on vanilla javascript and jquery